Administration#

 Example

-$ nitropy nethsm --host $NETHSM_HOST update /tmp/nethsm-update.img.cpio
+$ nitropy nethsm --host $NETHSM_HOST update /tmp/nethsm-update.img.bin

-Image /tmp/nethsm-update.img.cpio uploaded to NetHSM localhost:8443
+Image /tmp/nethsm-update.img.bin uploaded to NetHSM localhost:8443

 Afterwards the update can be applied or aborted.
 Please refer to the desired option below.
 If the NetHSM is powered down before the “commit” operation, the update file has to be uploaded again.